Sunday, October 31, 2010

 Blogs of Inspiration & Erudition

 The Hero’s Journey 2nd Edition, Campbellian roleplaying at its best! - (this review done using the reviewers own purchased copy) I have been a James Michael Spahn fan since he wrote his Swords & Wizardry Companion.
-His writing...1 month ago
+His writing...9 months ago

 The Mauve Plague, Gravy Urns, and Batlace Frills: News from the Hill Cantons - And now the News...
-In a statement beamed from the Oracular Society today *Morafans the Rickmaster*, the Psychosocial Health Minister of the Overking, ha...7 months ago
+In a statement beamed from the Oracular Society today *Morafans the Rickmaster*, the Psychosocial Health Minister of the Overking, ha...1 year ago

 Strange, Dangerous, and Inhuman: The Fey and Fairie - When I was a boy I loved fairy tales.
 Jack and the Beanstalk, Puss in Boots, Rumpelstiltskin - I devoured all of it.
-My fascination that there was a strang...9 months ago
+My fascination that there was a strang...1 year ago

 The Withered Crag custom print version for sale again - Just re-enabled the direct sales button for the custom print (classic style detached cover) version of F4 The Withered Crag, and also for F3 Many Gates of...1 year ago